top of page

 1. It was too risky and capital-intensive for institutional investors in Europe, and we were ill-equipped at the time to raise the billions of dollars needed to pull it off.

 2. I did not prioritize my health and wellness.
 I just charged on, with no sleep, living in the office for months, and putting only company objectives first.
 I was constantly traveling, and constantly raising capital.
-The burden was huge but I was obsessed so I just kept on pushing for years on end.
+The burden was heavy, but I kept on pushing for years on end.
 In this state, it is difficult to maintain the mental clarity needed for success.
 So, for any entrepreneurs that read this: prioritizing your health is a part of your job and you need to take it seriously.

-3. COVID really messed us up.
+3. COVID certainly complicated things.
 In Q4 of 2019, we allowed people to order the Uniti One vehicle in parallel to building it, with a very tight schedule and budget to deliver the production-intent version.
-This would further validate the market so that once built, we had a strong case for our investment roadshow that we had planned and booked in London.
-Unfortunately at this time, we were told that we couldn't get any parts shipped as most of our suppliers were in Hubei province, China - ground zero for COVID-19.
+This would further validate the market so that once built, we had a strong case for our investment roadshow that we had planned in London.
+Unfortunately, at this time, we were told that we couldn't get parts shipped as many of our suppliers were in Hubei province, China.
 Given our budget at the time, we couldn't afford the alternatives made locally in the UK.
-Our investment round was cancelled, we couldn't get to London and everything was locked down - our supply chain basically vanished overnight.
+Our investment round was cancelled, we couldn't get to London and everything was locked down.

 Q: Why didn't you pivot?

 A: "We did.
-We shifted to a model in which we could leverage the existing vehicle platform of another large Chinese manufacturer, and just add our unique technology and design.
+We shifted to a model in which we could leverage the existing vehicle platform of another Chinese EV manufacturer, just adding our technology and design.
 This vehicle would be called the Uniti Zero, the precursor to the Uniti One, and this strategy was communicated to investors at our annual general meeting who agreed that it was our only shot.
 We did follow through with that vehicle build and got the car on road legally in Sweden.
-But unfortunately, that deal ended up falling through on account of financial constraints on both sides and our time kept running out.
+Unfortunately, that deal fell through on account of financial constraints on both sides as our time continued to run out.

 Q: The press often glorified you, once even calling you the Elon Musk of Europe.
 But at the end, they vilified you, once even naming you the Elisabeth Holmes of Europe.
 What was that like?

 A: "Truth be told, I'm nothing like either Musk or Holmes.
 The media, in their quest for sensationalism and ad revenue, in today's wildly competitive landscape, has to amplify the extremes to get the clicks.
-But I've always known that dealing with it is simply the price of admission if you want to put yourself out there and play at this level."
+Much the same as many startups.
+But I'm aware that this is simply the price of admission if you want to put yourself out there and take this kind of risk".

 Q: What have you done since shutting down Uniti?

 A: "We did make an attempt to revive the project, but it was not the right time and did not have the right team so that attempt was quite short lived.
-I sailed over 20,000 km from Sweden, down the coast of Europe, across the Atlantic ocean and all around the Carribean (despite having never sailed before!).
-At the time of this writing, I'm sitting aboard my yacht in the Rio Dulce river, Guatemala.
-I've assembled a team and we are busy building solutions to problems in the world ever day."
+I sailed over 20,000 km from Sweden, down the coast of Europe, across the Atlantic ocean and to the Caribbean.
+This has been a vital time for reflection and learning, to rebuild, and get back to work building solutions to problems in the world."